Some Generalizations of Mirzakhani's Recursion and Masur-Veech Volumes via Topological Recursions: Physical derivations of spectral curves and the Masur--Veech twist

-Next, we consider the cylinder partition function of the Liouville gravity with fixed boundary lengths $\ell_1,\ell_2$ to find the bidifferential of the spectral curve.
-From the detailed analysis of the two point function of the Liouville gravity, a gluing formula for the cylinder partition function $Z^{\mathrm{L}(b)}_{0,2}(\beta_1,\beta_2)$ is obtained in \cite{Martinec:2003ka,Mertens:2020hbs} such that
+Next, we consider the cylinder partition function of the Liouville gravity with fixed boundary lengths $\ell_1$, $\ell_2$ to find the bidifferential of the spectral curve.
+From the detailed analysis of the two point function of the Liouville gravity, a gluing formula for the cylinder partition function~\smash{$Z^{\mathrm{L}(b)}_{0,2}(\ell_1,\ell_2)$} is obtained in \cite{Martinec:2003ka,Mertens:2020hbs} such that

-where $K_{s}(\beta)$ denotes the modified Bessel function of the second kind, and a formula of the Kontorovich-Lebedev transform is adopted to obtain this result (e.g. see Section 12.1 in \cite{Erdelyi}).
-In the Liouville gravity, the trumpet partition function $Z^{\mathrm{L}(b)}_{\mathrm{trumpet}}(\ell,\lambda)$ is computed as the bulk one point function of the disk with a fixed boundary length $\ell$, and given by (see eqs.(4.8) and (7.57) of \cite{Mertens:2020hbs}),
+where $K_{s}(\ell)$ denotes the modified Bessel function of the second kind, and a formula of the Kontorovich--Lebedev transform is adopted to obtain this result (e.g., see \cite[Section 12.1]{Erdelyi}).
+In the Liouville gravity, the trumpet partition function \smash{$Z^{\mathrm{L}(b)}_{\mathrm{trumpet}}(\ell,\lambda)$} is computed as the bulk one point function of the disk with a fixed boundary length $\ell$, and given by (see \cite[equations~(4.8) and~(7.57)]{Mertens:2020hbs}),

 Then, the formula \eqref{eq:cylinder_liouville} is considered as an analogue of the gluing formula \eqref{eq:double_trumpet} for the double trumpet in the JT gravity.
-Performing the following integral transform for the $(g,n)=(0,2)$ correlation function $Z^{\mathrm{L}(b)}_{0,2}(\ell_1,\ell_2)$ with $E_i=\kappa(1-2\pi^2b^4z_i^2)$ $(i=1,2)$:
+Performing the following integral transform for the $(g,n)=(0,2)$ correlation function \smash{$Z^{\mathrm{L}(b)}_{0,2}(\ell_1,\ell_2)$} with $E_i=\kappa\big(1-2\pi^2b^4z_i^2\big)$ $(i=1,2)$: